-\title[A measure theoretic result for approximation by Delone sets]{A measure theoretic result for\ In what follows, all constants implied by the use of the $\ll$ notation will be universal, not depending on $a,b,r,$ or $R$, unless otherwise stated.
+\title[A measure-theoretic result for approximation by Delone sets]{A measure-theoretic result for\ In what follows, all constants implied by the use of the $\ll$ notation will be universal, not depending on $a,b,r,$ or $R$, unless otherwise stated.
 Whenever implied constants do depend on some of these quantities, we will indicate this by attaching the appropriate subscripts to the $\ll$ symbol.
 The proof of the first part of the theorem is a straightforward application of the convergence part of the Borel--Cantelli lemma.
 Write the non-negative elements of $Y$ in increasing order as

 and, for each $n\in\N$, define

 From our hypothesis on $Y$ we have, for all sufficiently large $n$ (depending on $a$ and $b$), that

 and it follows from this that, for $n$ sufficiently large,